mwbowers/mwbowers.github.io/manuals/configuration/configure-expo-website.md

  - DisplayPages

 ### MonaServer
-The MonaServer section describes of the location where the Monarch Server can be located.
 The Monarch Server is responsible for loading and executing the migrated programs.

-MonaServer contains up to three values:
+The MonaServer section describes configuration options for executing or locating a running instance of the Monarch Server.

+`MonaServer` contains:
- - HostName - Monarch Server location.
+ - `HostName` - Monarch Server location.
+For the different location options, see [Interactive Job Architecture](/concepts/architecture/application-architecture.html#interactive-job-architecture).
- - Port - Port where Monarch Server is taking requests.
+ - `Port` - Port where Monarch Server is taking requests.
- - TraceOption - Verbosity of Monarch Server tracing.
+ - `TraceOption` - Verbosity of Monarch Server tracing.
 Valid values 0 or 1.
+ - `JobIdleTimeout` - The timeout in minutes after which Monarch Server will terminate an idle Job.
+ - `AssemblyList` - A list of all assemblies that compose the application.
+This assemblies in this list will be searched to locate programs used in [CALLD](/concepts/program-structure/qsys-program.html#calling-programs-and-procedures).

 Communication between the Website and the Monarch Server is done via TCP/IP.